DiegelD/CarND-Path-Planning-Project/README.md

 ```
 ### Lane Predication:
 The lane predication, is actually a calculation of the current lane.
 This is done by taking the `d` distance from the non-ego vehicle to the highway center
 into account.
 And substracting out of this the lane wides of 4m.
-And assuming the car is driving in the middel of the lane (lane/2 = 2m). *So one example would be then
+In addition we assuming all cars are driving in the middel of the lane (lane/2 = 2m). *So one example would be then
 that if the d = 6m.
 The car have to be in the middle lane.*

 line `393`: